Do you enjoy cruising? Did you know that nurses work on cruise ships tending to sick passengers on their vacation?

 Patients on a ship may present with all kinds of acute and chronic illnesses that need to be treated.
 The medical team may encounter medical conditions ranging from myocardial infarctions, seasickness, to actual births!

 Nurses in this career will need to have solid critical care and emergency nursing skills to build upon.
 Cruise ships have a hospital on-board with the appropriate number of medical personnel for the passengers on board.
-Even with the appropriate number of staff the nurse will have to develop skills in lab testing and radiology.
-The typical cruise ship hospital has consulting rooms, treatment rooms, in-patient beds, x-ray facilities, a lab and pharmacy in addition to diagnostic and emergency equipment and supplies.
+Even with the appropriate number of staff, the nurse will have to have skills in lab testing and radiology.
+The typical cruise ship hospital has consulting rooms, treatment rooms, in-patient beds, x-ray facilities, a lab, and a pharmacy in addition to diagnostic and emergency equipment and supplies.

 Although the job as a cruise ship nurse may be challenging at times, there is downtime when you are not scheduled to work.
 In addition to regular salaries, medical personnel also get free room and board.
 Since there is a large potential patient population to a relatively small staff, being on call occasionally is required.

 According to Cruise International, the salary for a cruise ship RN ranges from $2,800-$3,800 per month.
 If you are interested in more information on cruise ship nursing check out this list of top 25 cruise ship nursing blogs